6.9 Why do objects absorb the way that they do?

 - Chemical bonds and quantum mechanics together determine the energy levels that any electron, atom, or molecule can be in.

-- The molecular energy is a sum of the energy related to the position of the electron relative to the stable ground electronic state, the molecular vibration, and the molecular rotation.
+- The energy of a molecule is the sum of the energy related to the position of electrons relative to their stable ground electronic states, the molecular vibration, and the molecular rotation.

 - Absorption occurs when the energy of the photon matches the difference between two energy levels in a molecule, ΔE = Efinal – Einitial = hc/λ.

-- Rules set by conservation of angular momentum and electron spin determine which transitions are allowed.
+- Rules set by conservation of angular momentum and electron spin determine which transitions between energy levels are allowed.

 - The amount of absorption, called simply the absorption cross section, σ, comes from many factors, but varies significantly from molecule to molecule and from transition to transition.
 The cross section has dimensions of area and commonly has units of cm2.

 - Electronic transitions occur when the electrons actually jump into other orbits around the nuclei.
 They have energies that are equivalent to radiation (i.e., photons) in the ultraviolet to visible wavelengths.

 - Vibrational transitions occur when the molecule vibrates at a different frequency or in a different way.
 Diatomic molecules (e.g., O2 and N2) have only one way to vibrate—back and forth along the chemical bond that binds them.
 But more complicated molecules (e.g., H2O and CO2) can vibrate not only with the nuclei going toward and away from each other, but also by bending in three directions.
 These vibrational transitions, accompanied with motions that combine vibration and rotation, have energies equivalent to the near and middle infrared radiation (i.e., photons).

 - Rotational transitions occur when a molecule changes its rate of rotation.
 These transitions have energies equivalent to radiation (i.e., photons) in the far infrared to radio wave wavelengths.